DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Recommended Attachments

 If you acquire a Sony a6500 and intend to use it primarily for video, there are some attachments you should strongly consider.
-In order to bolster the strengths of the camera and fight its weaknesses, below are some suggestions.
+To bolster the strengths of the camera and fight its weaknesses, below are some suggestions.

 Like any camera, the onboard microphone is not useable.
 Buying a mic that can connect with the camera will be helpful for better audio quality.

-You should check out our guide to budget-friendly on-camera microphones if you want a good microphone for easy run and gunning.
+You should check out our guide to budget-friendly on-camera microphones if you want a good microphone for easy running and gunning.

-If you’re looking for a microphone for interviews, which doesn’t capture as much of the surroundings, you should check our guide to budget-friendly lavalier microphones.
+If you’re looking for a microphone for interviews that don’t capture as much of the surroundings, you should check our guide to budget-friendly lavalier microphones.

-The next suggestion would be a cage for the camera, like this awesome one from Smallrig.
+The next suggestion would be a cage for the camera.
 Not only does this increase the mounting options for the camera, but it also adds some weight and protects your camera.
 The added weight allows you to hold the camera a bit steadier and will make handheld shots smoother.

-Have a look at our guide to the best video tripods, which doesn’t cost an arm and a leg.
+Look at our guide to the best video tripods, which don’t cost an arm and a leg.
 For example, the first one on the list from Manfrotto with the XPRO Fluid Head also includes a quick-release plate and is an excellent buy.

-The APS-C sensor makes the Sony a6500 a small and portable camera and being able to move quickly lets you play to this strength.
+The APS-C sensor makes the Sony a6500 a small and portable camera, and moving quickly lets you play to this strength.

 Conclusion

-Additionally, many of its features make it one of the best cameras among DSLRs and Mirrorless cameras for filmmaking.
+Additionally, its features make it one of the best cameras among DSLRs and Mirrorless cameras for filmmaking.

-Being able to shoot video in 4k, having a 5-axis image stabilizer, and the variety of picture profiles offered make the a6500 extremely versatile and functional in most situations.
+Being able to shoot video in 4k, having a 5-axis image stabilizer, and offering various picture profiles make the a6500 extremely versatile and functional in most situations.

 If you’re traveling or in the field, you can get away without having an external monitor and even shoot video without a tripod if needed.